 Firenze: Biblioteca Nazionale Centrale

-The largest library in Italy, the Biblioteca Nazionale Centrale is in Piazza dei Cavalleggeri, in a early 20th century building created by architect Cesare Bazzani.
-More than 6 million volumes calls it home.
+The largest library in Italy, the Biblioteca Nazionale Centrale is in Piazza dei Cavalleggeri, in an early 20th century building created by architect Cesare Bazzani.
+More than 6 million volumes call it home.
 Along with them, almost 3 million pamphlets, 25 thousands manuscripts and 1 million autographs: if you could lay each of its shelves on a straight line, they’ll cover around 135 km, just a handful of miles less than the distance between Chicago and Milwaukee.
 By law, the Biblioteca Nazionale Centrale has the duty to collect each and every volume published in the country.

 Part of its collection was almost destroyed in 1966 during the dramatic flood that hit the city, but thanks to the amazing work of volunteers coming from the whole country, today remembered with the name of “mud angels,” the library’s immense patrimony of knowledge was mostly entirely saved.